-11.2.1.6.
-Add to all these a full persuasion of the incomparable glorious excellency of Christ, and of the way of salvation by Him.
-You are to esteem the enjoyment of Christ as the only salvation and true happiness, and such happiness as has in it unsearchable riches of glory, and will make our cup to run over with exceeding abundance of peace, and joy, and lory, to all eternity.
-We 'must account all things but loss or the excellency of the knowledge of Christ Jesus our Lord' etc. (Phil.
-3:8).
-Such a persuasion as this will allure and incline your wills and affections to choose and embrace Christ as the chief good, and never to rest satisfied without the enjoyment of Him, and to reject everything that stands in competition with Him, or the enjoyment of Him.
-Christ is precious in the esteem of all true believers (1Peter 2:7).
-Their high esteem of His incomparable preciousness and excellency induces them to sell all, that they may buy this pearl of great price (Matt.
-13:46).
-This makes them say, 'Lord, evermore give us this bread, that comes down from heaven, and gives life to the world.
-Lord, to whom shall we go?
-You have the words of eternal life' (John 6:33, 34, 68).
-'Because of the favor of His good ointments, His name is as ointment poured forth; therefore do the virgins love Him' (Songs 1:3).
-They are sick of love to Him, because He is, in their eyes, the chiefest among ten thousand (Songs 5:8, 10).
+6. Add to all these, a full persuasion of the incomparable glorious Excellency of Christ, and of the way of Salvation by him.
+You are to esteem the enjoyment of Christ as the only Salvation and true happiness, and such an happiness as hath in it unsearchable Riches of Glory, and will make our Cup to run over with exceeding abundance of Peace and Joy, and full of Glory to all Eternity.
+We must account all things but loss, for the excellency of the knowledge of Christ Jesus our Lord, &c.
+Phil.
+3.8.
+Incline your Wills and

-As the glory of God, that appeared in the wonderful beauty of the temple and in the wisdom and glory of Solomon, drew worshippers to God from the utmost parts of the earth, so the unparalleled excellency of Christ, which was prefigured by the glory of Solomon and the temple, more powerfully draws believers in these gospel days.
-The devil, who is the god of this world, knows how necessary it is for our salvation to discern all the glory and excellency of Christ and, therefore, where the gospel is preached, he makes it his great work to eclipse the glory of Christ in the ministry and to blind the minds of the people, 'lest the light of the glorious gospel of Christ should shine into them' (2Cor.
-4:4).
-One that is convinced of the truth of the gospel may be averse to the embracing of it until he see also the goodness of it, that Christ is altogether lovely and excellent.
+Affections to choose and embrace Christ as the Chief Good, and never to rest satisfied without the Enjoyment of him; and to reject everything that stands in Competition with him, or the Enjoyment of him.
+Christ is precious in the esteem of all true Believers, 1 Pet.
+2.7.
+Their high esteem of his incomparable preciousness and excellency, induceth them to sell all, that they may buy this Pearl of great price, Mat.
+13.46. this maketh them to say, Lord evermore give us of this Bread, that cometh down from Heaven and giveth Life to the World: Lord, to whom shall we go; thou hast the Words of Eternal Life, Joh.
+6.32, 33, 68. because of the savor of his good Ointments, his Name is as Ointment poured forth, therefore do the Virgins love him, Cant.
+1.3.
+They are sick of love to him, because he is in their Eyes the chiefest of ten thousand, Cant.
+5.8, 10.
+As the Glory of God that appeared in the wonderful Beauty of the Temple, and in the Wisdom and Glory of Solomon, drew Worshipers to God from the utmost parts of the Earth, so the unparalleled excellency of Christ which was prefigured by the Glory of Solomon and the Temple, doth more powerfully draw Believers in these Gospel-days.
+The Devil, who is the God of this World, knows how necessary it is for our Salvation, to discern all the Glory and Excellency of Christ; and therefore where the Gospel is preached, he maketh it his great work, to Eclypse the Glory of Christ in the Ministry, and to blind the minds of the People, lest the Light of the glorious Gospel of Christ should shine into them, 2 Cor.
+4.4.
+One that is convinced of the truth of the Gospel may be averse to the embracing of it, until he see also the goodness of it, that Christ is altogether lovely and excellent.